-There are no new features or enhancements to existing features in Junos OS release 21.4R2 and 21.4R1 for Junos fusion for enterprise.
+There are no new features or enhancements to existing features in Junos OS release 21.4R1 for Junos fusion for enterprise.

-There are no changes in behavior and syntax in Junos OS Release 21.4R2 and 21.4R1 for Junos Fusion for enterprise.
+There are no changes in behavior and syntax in this release for Junos Fusion for enterprise.

-There are no known limitations in hardware and software in Junos OS 21.4R2 for Junos fusion for enterprise.
+There are no known behaviors, system maximums, and limitations in hardware and software in this release for Junos fusion for enterprise.